Taisiias/formmailer/README.md

     }
 }
 ```
-After that, provide form's action URL in the format
+After that, provide form's action URL in the following format

 `http://formmailer.domain.com/submit/<formtarget>` where `<formtarget>` is a key from this dictionary.